Skip links

 3. Personal Protective Equipment (PPE)

 Personal protection equipment (PPE) is some kind of equipment that is worn to reduce exposure to risk those results in significant workplace diseases and injuries.
 Products like gloves, shoes, goggles, muffs, earplugs, respirators, hard hats, and full-body attire for personal protection.
-This session hardly covers 30 minutes.

 4. Major health risks

 This session provides information on crystalline silica, noise or communication hazards, and other potential construction threats.
-Almost 30 minutes for this session.

 5. Elective